bakpakin/Fennel/values.md

 semantics where `tostring` on a table produces nearly-useless results.
 But this can be thought of as simply another library which happens to be included in the compiler.
 The `fennel.view` function is a prerequisite to having a useful repl.

 The repl of course is also a function you can call at runtime if you embed the compiler, but this is a special case that blurs the lines between runtime and compile time.
+After all, what is compile time except that subset of runtime during which the function being run happens to be a compiler?

 ## Transparency